thin-edge/thin-edge.io/vision.md

 world by offering a platform design focused on efficiency robustness and security while offering the highest level of extensibility.

-- Compared to other frameworks we are not restricting users towards one specific software artifact type, package manager, programming language or message payload to be used on the device
+- We are not restricting users towards one specific software artifact type, package manager, programming language or message payload to be used on the device
 - We combine robust and lightweight components with extensibility (plug-in mechanisms, mapper concept for cloud/platform support)
 - We offer out-of-the-box modules to be used in combination with device